 3. a copy of any previously completed report required for third party reimbursement.

-(c) A licensee may charge a reasonable fee to cover the expense of providing the material listed in 243 CMR 5.09(2)(b); however, a licensee may not require payment for previously rendered acupuncture treatment as a condition for providing the material.
+(d) A licensee may charge a reasonable fee to cover the expense of providing the material listed in 243 CMR 5.09(2)(b); however, a licensee may not require payment for previously rendered acupuncture treatment as a condition for providing the material.

-(d) A licensee who moves away from Massachusetts or assumes inactive status must:
+(e) A licensee who moves away from Massachusetts or assumes inactive status must:

-1. retain patient records in accordance with 243 CMR 5.09(2), and notify the Committee as to any change in address for a period of seven years; or
+1. retain patient records in accordance with 243 CMR 5.09(2), and notify the Committee as to any change in address for a period of 10 years; or